ente-io/ente/web/docs/dependencies.md

 For some of our newer code, we have started to use [Vite](https://vitejs.dev).
-It is likely the future (both generally, and for our code) since Next.js is becoming less suitable for SSR and SPAs with their push towards RSC/SSG.
+It is likely the future (both generally, and for our code) since Next.js is becoming less suitable for SPAs and static SSR with their push towards RSC and dynamic SSR.

 ## UI